From Crisis to Compensation: Organizing Works!

 Organizing Works – Past Campaigns By Ward

 Organizing around tenant rights is about winning through building community and collaboration.
-We are not only proud of our work but our consistent victories in the city of Chicago.
+We are proud of our work in helping tenants win our consistent victories in the city of Chicago.
 Check out several of our recent tenant organizing successes in this ever-growing list.

 2024

 • S. Stony Island (8th Ward) – Tenants expressed concerns about management and security and wanted to form a tenant association.
-Tenants organized to form an association and through direct action ensured that new security measures were implemented.
+Tenants organized to form an association and, through direct action, ensured that new security measures were implemented.

-• N. Sheridan (48th Ward) – Building tenants faced various safety issues including fire prevention, bedbugs, and poor building management.
+• N. Sheridan (48th Ward) – Building tenants faced various safety issues, including fire prevention, bedbugs, and poor building management.
 Tenants mobilized and formed a union, presenting management with their demands.
 Results included repairing fire escapes and the building’s elevator and mitigating a severe outbreak of bedbugs.

-• S. Daniel Drive (9th Ward) – Tenants organized around the landlord’s reluctance to make necessary repairs, Despite landlord retaliation, tenants organized around holding the landlord accountable.
+• S. Daniel Drive (9th Ward) – Tenants organized around the landlord’s reluctance to make necessary repairs.
+Despite landlord retaliation, tenants organized around holding the landlord accountable.
 Not only were repairs made, but tenants formed an association to continue efforts to ensure building quality and safety.

 • S. Drexel (20th Ward) – Tenants organized to focus on issues of poor property management.
 After establishing a union, tenants forced landlords to improve security and ensure further cooperation.